On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: A construction of surfaces of general type with finite cyclic fundamental group

 \begin{prop} If $\pi :X\rightarrow Y$ is a $d-$cyclic cover branched along a divisor $D$ with simple normal crossing singularities, such that the linear system $\PP \big(H^0(Y,\OO (D))\big)$ is base point free.
 Then, there is a smoothing $\varpi: {\cal X} \rightarrow \Delta$ of $X$ and the generic fiber $X_t =\varpi^{-1}(t)$ is diffeomorphic to the minimal resolution $X'$ of $X.$ \end{prop} \begin{proof}

-We will give the complete proof for double covers and then argue using the properties of local deformations of $A_d-$singularities \cite{hkk} that the same is true in general.
+We will give the complete proof for the case of double covers and then argue using the properties of local deformations of $A_d-$singularities \cite{hkk} that the same is true in general.

 First, we remark that $X$ has a finite number of singular points, corresponding to the singular points of $D.$ Resolving these singularities is a local process.
-The singularity, modeled by $(z^2=xy) \subset \CC^3,$ is a quotient singularity.
-It is isomorphic to $\CC^2/ \ZZ_2$, where the $\ZZ_2$ action is just multiplication by $(-1).$ The isomorphism is given by the map:
+The singularity, modeled by $(z^2=xy) \subset \CC^3$ is a quotient singularity.
+It is isomorphic to $\CC^2/ \ZZ_2$, where the $\ZZ_2$ action is given by the multiplication with $-1,$ and the isomorphism is given by the map:

-Hence, it is enough to resolve the singularities of type $\CC^2/ \ZZ_2.$ A resolution of this singularity is given by blowing-up the origin of $\CC^2$ extending the $\ZZ_2$ action trivially on the exceptional divisor and then considering the new quotient space.
-The total space of the blow-up of $\CC^2$ is, in fact, the line bundle $\OO_{\bcp^1}(-1)$, and factoring by the above $\ZZ_2$ action corresponds to squaring (tensor product) the line bundle.
-The resulting manifold, after taking the quotient, is $\OO_{\bcp^1}(-2).$ So, we resolved the singularities of $X$ by introducing exceptional divisors of self-intersection $(-2).$
+The minimal resolution of $\CC^2/ \ZZ_2$ can be constructed by blowing-up the origin of $\CC^2$ extending the $\ZZ_2$ action trivially on the exceptional divisor and then considering the new quotient space.
+The total space of the blow-up of $\CC^2$ is the line bundle $\OO_{\bcp^1}(-1)$, and factoring by the above $\ZZ_2$ action corresponds to squaring (tensor product) the line bundle.
+The resulting manifold, after taking the quotient, is $\OO_{\bcp^1}(-2).$ So, we resolved the singularities of $X$ by introducing an exceptional divisors which is a rational curve of self-intersection $(-2).$